JpJonker/JpJonker/README.md

 - 👋 Hi, I’m @JpJonker
-- 👀 I’m interested in Backend web developing
+- 👀 I’m interested in Full stack web development
-- 🌱 I’m currently learning Backend with PHP
+- 🌱 I'm currently learn MERN stack
-- 📫 How to reach me at jpjonker.business@gmail.com
+- 📫 How to reach me at devjp2020@yahoo.com

 <!---
 JpJonker/JpJonker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.